rebus-org/Rebus/README.md

 	var bus = new RebusBus(...);
 	bus.Start();

+	// use the bus for the duration of the application lifetime

+	// remember to dispose the bus when your application exits bus.Dispose();

 where `...` is a bunch of dependencies that vary depending on how you want to send/receive messages etc. Another way is to use the configuration API, in which case you would go

+    var someContainerAdapter = new AdapterForMyFavoriteIocContainer(myFavoriteIocContainer);

 	Configure.With(someContainerAdapter)
 		.Logging(l => l.Log4Net())